kmehltretter82/frama-c-linux/plugins/kernel_checks/README.md

 # Linux kernel checks

-This plug-in contains Linux-specific semantic checks built on Frama-C Eva.
+This plug-in contains Linux-specific semantic checks built on Frama-C's typed AST and Eva results.
 Enable it with `-kernel-checks`.

 ## ERR_PTR protocol